Interbank network: Philippines

 BancNet serves more than 41 million ATM cardholders of its 114 members and affiliates with over 12,000 ATMs and more than 5,000 POS terminals.

-In 2008, ExpresNet outsourced its ATM operations to BancNet.
+In 2008, Expressnet outsourced its ATM operations to BancNet.
 On January 30, 2015, BancNet and MegaLink announced their merger and will retain itself as its brand.

 Portugal

 Multibanco is the single unified interbank network in Portugal, that links the ATMs of all Portuguese banks.
 This network has existed since 1985 and is owned by SIBS (Sociedade Interbancária de Serviços).
 Multibanco is a fully integrated interbank network and offers many more services than those usually found in other countries' networks.

 Multibanco also has a full-fledged EFTPOS network, the Multibanco Automatic Payment, and is also a provider of mobile phone and Internet banking services through the TeleMultibanco and MBNet services, respectively.
 It is also the provider of the Via Verde electronic toll collection service.

 Sri Lanka

 Launched under the brand name LankaPay in July 2013, the Common Card and Payment Switch (CCAPS) is the first phase of creating a more robust, efficient, and secure payment infrastructure for Sri Lanka.
 The Central Bank of Sri Lanka has since approved the CCAPS as Sri Lanka's "National Payment Switch".